 This might seem like a given, but it’s all too easy to get absorbed in caring for pets and forget that human clients are there too.
-Pet owners are the ones footing the bill for their pets, so it’s important to keep their needs front of mind.
+Pet owners are the ones footing the bill for their pets, so it’s important to keep their needs top of mind.

-Showcase the people behind your practice.
+Showcase the People Behind your Practice

-The trick is to find that balance between running a business and maintaining a personal touch to pet care.
-Pet owners want to know their veterinarians, and they want to connect with your staff on a personal, friendly level to build trust.
+The trick is to find the balance between running a business and maintaining a personal touch to pet care.

-vet blogWriting a veterinary blog for your practice can seem time-consuming, but the payoff is well worth the investment.
-A blog is the ideal place to educate and entertain clients even after they leave the exam room—plus it’s a golden opportunity to engage new pet owners too.
+Writing a veterinary blog for your practice can seem time-consuming, but the payoff is well worth the investment.
+A blog is the ideal place to educate and entertain clients even after they leave the exam room.
+Plus, it’s a golden opportunity to engage new pet owners.

-When you develop a loyal following online, your online presence becomes more defined.
+When you develop a loyal following online, your online presence through veterinarian marketing becomes more defined.
 You can showcase yourself as an expert in your field, setting your clinic up as a go-to source for pet health information.
 A blog is also a great way to add value to the lives of pet owners, for the overall improvement of their pet’s health.

 Need a home for your blog?
 WebDVM websites come with an easy-to-edit blog platform built right in.

-Get on board with online videos.
+Get on Board with Videos

 Related Reading: Quick and Easy Tricks for Creating Better Videos with Your Smartphone